Tag Games

-Tag Games is a video game developer and publisher based in Dundee, Scotland.
+Tag Games Ltd is a video game developer and publisher based in Dundee, Scotland.
 Established in 2006, it is focused on creating games for mobile, tablet and wearable platforms and was one of the first European studios to develop titles for both the iPhone and iPad.

 Tag is a certified member of the United Kingdom game industry trade association The Independent Games Developers Association (TIGA).

 History

 Paul Farley, Jamie Bryan and Robert Henning founded Tag Games in 2006.
 Paul Farley and Jamie Bryan had previously been part of development teams at DMA Design and Vis Entertainment where they worked on titles such as Grand Theft Auto, Space Station Silicon Valley and State of Emergency.